Ris Lacoste: Education

 At 18, Lacoste graduated as valedictorian from St. Anthony Catholic High School in New Bedford, a block up the street from where she lived.
 Lacoste enrolled at the University of Rochester with the intention of becoming a doctor.
 She eventually transferred to the University of California at Berkeley with the hopes of becoming a United Nations translator, putting her French, Spanish and Latin studies to good use.
 She graduated from Berkeley with a degree in French literature.
 In 1981, she moved to Paris to improve her French and was offered a job at La Varenne Ecole de Cuisine as a receptionist and editorial stagiaire in exchange for the school's prestigious Grand Diplome in French cuisine.
 She was taught by chefs like Anne Willan, the English cookbook author and owner of La Varenne.
 Lacoste was later a frequent contributor to Fine Cooking magazine.

 Culinary career

-Kincaid's
+Kinkead's

 Lacoste moved back to the United States in the fall of 1982 and began working for chef Robert Kinkead.
 She returned to France the following year to join the Buddy Bombard Great French Balloon Adventure team in Burgundy.
 After this, she returned to New England and joined Kinkead at Harvest Restaurant in Cambridge, Massachusetts, at Harvard Square.
 In the summer of 1985, the Harvest team opened a new restaurant, 21 Federal, in Nantucket.
 In late 1987, a second 21 Federal was opened in Washington, D.C., although the restaurants closed in 1993.
 Lacoste continued worked with Kinkead as he opened Kinkead's American Brassiere, which would remain a D.C. institution for the next two decades.